 Facilitate the use of quantitative measures of text difficulty, helping you select, adapt and evaluate reading materials.

-Alignments between frameorks are challenging if not impossible to do in a rigorous way.
+Alignments between frameworks are challenging if not impossible to do in a rigorous way.
 All literacy frameworks have design differences based on their

 Purpose (Is the framework used primarily for accountability or instruction?)

-Domains of use (Is the framework primarily for employment, everyday literacy uses or academic literacy?)
+Domains of use (Is the framework primarily for employment, everyday literacy uses or academic literacy or more general?)

-Underpinning theoretical basis (Was the framework derivde from decsriptions of international testsing levels, general understandings of communicative practices or observational studies?)
+Underpinning theoretical basis (Was the framework derived from descriptions of international testing levels, general understandings of communicative practices or observational studies?)

-As a result, framewosks such as the Canadian Language Benchmarks, the Ontario Adult Literacy Curriculm Framework and Skills for Success are challenging to compare.
-Superficailly, their descriptors seem similar.
-However, once all design elements are consdiered, particularly the resulting tests, alignments are nearly impossible.
+As a result, frameworks such as the Canadian Language Benchmarks, the Ontario Adult Literacy Curriculum Framework and Skills for Success are challenging to compare.
+Superficially, their descriptors sometimes seem similar.
+However, once all design elements are considered, particularly the test tools constructed using the frameworks, alignments are nearly impossible.
 Attempts to make alignments between the frameworks, based on outcomes, standards or competency statements alone, are meaningless.